 All Te Rito user accounts set up for a provider are done so based on information provided by the education organisation itself, or in a small number of cases by a community of education providers (eg a Learning Support Coordinator account may be set up by a Learning Support Cluster across multiple education providers).

 There is no way for a person from outside the education provider to create an account.
 Each account in Te Rito has a role assigned to it which limits the scope of what that user can do, and what information they can have access to.

 All data sent between Te Rito server and Te Rito client (web browser, smartphone app, tablet app), along with data sent between external data stores including student management systems, is encrypted via TLS (Transport Layer Security).
-As of 2019, this is the standard security technology used by banks, online retailers and the like, to ensure that all data remains private.
+This is the standard security technology used by banks, online retailers and the like, to ensure that all data remains private.

 Education provider responsibilities

 Education providers who choose to use Te Rito are obliged to ensure that they continue to comply with the privacy principles of the NZ Privacy Act 2020 when using Te Rito.
 This includes ensuring that: